kubeflow/kubeflow/docs/gke/gke_setup.md

 1. Modify `cluster-kubeflow.yaml`

-	* Set the zone for your cluster
+	1. Set the zone for your cluster
+  1. Set property `ipName` to a value that is unique with respect to your project
+  1. Set parameter ipName in bootstrapperConfig to the value selected in the previous step
+  1. Set parameter acmeEmail in bootstrapperConfig to your email address
+  1. Set parameter hostname in bootstrapperConfig
-	* Change the initial number of nodes if desired
+  1. Change the initial number of nodes if desired

 		* If you want GPUs set a non-zero number for number of GPU nodes.